 The practice's consent policy included information about the Mental Capacity Act 2005.
 The team understood their responsibilities under the act when treating adults who may not be able to make informed decisions.
-The policy also referred to Gillick competence and the clinicians were aware of the need to consider this when treating young people under 16.
+The policy also referred to Gillick competence; Staff had received training and the dentists and dental nurses were aware of the need to consider this when treating young people under 16.
 Staff described how they involved patients' relatives or carers when appropriate and made sure they had enough time to explain treatment options clearly.